 Seriously?
 I’m sure as hell not going to write 500 words for $8, or even for $30.

 There is one time – and only one – when you should ever consider doing something like that is if you have zero experience and you’re willing to do a little bit of writing for nothing in exchange for something to put in your portfolio and a testimonial.

 In other words, if you want to join Upwork to get an easy few assignments, that’s fine.
 But set a limit for yourself, and then turn to better, more lucrative assignments.

 2. Stand Out from the Crowd by Specializing

 Think of it like this.
-If you’re one of a million freelance writers, it’s nearly impossible.
+If you’re one of a million freelance writers, it’s nearly impossible to stand out.
 But if you’re one of a few hundred – or a few dozen – freelance writers for a certain industry, or who specializes in a particular type of writing, like emails and autoresponders, it’s much easier for prospects to find you.

 When you specialize or find your niche, you can craft a targeted marketing message, and you can be found by a prospect who’s looking for your services.
 So that’s the biggest and most important step.